wangsh386/XRec_Learn/README.md

 ## Example

-Below is a example of generating explanation for a specific user-item recommendation using the ``Yelp`` dataset.
+Below is an example of generating explanation for a specific user-item recommendation using the ``yelp`` dataset.

 ### Input

 - Item profile processed by GPT:
   ```
   MD Oriental Market, is summarized to attract Fans of Asian cuisine, individuals looking for a variety of Asian products, and those seeking unique and ethnic food items would enjoy MD Oriental Market.
 Customers interested in a well-organized, spacious, and clean grocery store with a diverse selection of Asian ingredients and products would also appreciate this location.